Probity in procurement: Goods and services guide

 Good probity practice is the foundation for:

-• ensuring business and community confidence in the integrity of government procurement processes;
+• ensuring business and community confidence in the integrity of government procurement processes

-• allowing buyers and suppliers to work together on the basis of mutual trust and respect;
+• allowing buyers and suppliers to work together on the basis of mutual trust and respect

-• supporting decisions for spending public money.
+• supporting decisions for spending public money

 • Organisations can build a procurement culture that demonstrates high standards of probity by:

-• implementing open and transparent processes;
+• implementing open and transparent processes

-• conducting probity briefings;
+• conducting probity briefings

-• training and awareness of responsibilities/accountabilities;
+• training and awareness of responsibilities/accountabilities

-• highlighting and actively promoting ethical values; and
+• highlighting and actively promoting ethical values

-• staff throughout the organisation adopting, demonstrating and committing to those values.
+• staff throughout the organisation adopting, demonstrating and committing to those values

 Demonstrating the highest standards of probity reassures suppliers that all procurement processes, from planning to negotiations, are conducted fairly and in accordance with government policies and predefined plans.